Folding Style: Sleeve Mailer

 Love it?
 Make Your Own Sleeve Mailer

-So, now that you’ve seen 8 creative ways to use this fold, would you like to try designing one for yourself?
+So, now that you’ve seen 8 creative ways to use this fold, would you like to try designing one for your own print marketing project?
 Good!
 Design and print your own Sleeve Mailer here—you can download the template for free and get instant pricing, too.